goganoga/FHT/README.md

 # This frame contains:
   - HandlerManager (Need for call a 'callback' from anywhere in the program)
   - TaskManager (Sheduler and loop sheduler as a kernel in the program.
 Realization multithread)
-  - ServerManager (Realization a network worker to easily develop Internet services.
+  - WebService (Realization a network worker to easily develop Internet services.
+Using libevent - https://github.com/libevent/libevent.git)
+  - WebClient (Realization a network worker to get or post request http(s).
 Using libevent - https://github.com/libevent/libevent.git)
 # Build
 - Linux (in directory) variant
    - python build.py -b ninja